 This information is provided in compliance with the Student Right-to-Know act, Public Law 101-542.
 Institutions are required by Sec.
 668.41 of the law to disclose and disseminate this information through appropriate publications and mailings to all currently enrolled and prospective students.

-Sources: Institutional Research Office, University of Hawai'i, February 2012. www.hawaii.edu/iro/srtk
+Source: Institutional Research and Analysis Office, University of Hawai'i, Feb 2013.
+For current rates: www.hawaii.edu/irao/srtk